 Marius Paul jankowski BSc, MSc, MSc Bacp registered member

-I am returning to Face to Face work in August,at 198 Church Road, Hove.
+I will be returning to Face-to-Face work as soon as feasible, at 198 Church Road, Hove.

 The rooms are now highly ventilated and sanitised thoroughly throughout the day.